-187. Excluding children from the public-school classroom because of a disability, including by Defendants' enforcement of Executive Order 2 and their implementing guidance, is precisely the type of discrimination and segregation that the ADA aims to prevent and prohibit.
+193. Excluding children from the public-school classroom because of a disability, including by Defendants' enforcement of Executive Order 2 and S.B.
+739, is precisely the type of discrimination and segregation that the ADA aims to prevent and prohibit.

-188. As a result of Defendants' actions, Plaintiffs have suffered or will suffer irreparable harm: they have suffered or will suffer from discrimination and unequal access to Virginia's public education program because they will be unable to return to, or remain in, their local public schools without risking their health and safety due to the threat of COVID-19.
+194. As a result of Defendants' actions, Plaintiffs have suffered or will suffer irreparable harm: they have suffered or will suffer from discrimination and unequal access to Virginia's public education program because they will be unable to return to, or remain in, their local public schools without risking their health and safety due to the threat of COVID-19.

-189. In the absence of injunctive relief, Defendants will deny or continue to deny Plaintiffs equal access to public education.
+195. In the absence of injunctive relief, Defendants will deny or continue to deny Plaintiffs equal access to public education.

-190. Plaintiffs are entitled to injunctive and declaratory relief and to reasonable attorneys' fees and costs.
+196. Plaintiffs are entitled to injunctive and declaratory relief and to reasonable attorneys' fees and costs.